Salah856/AWS_Community_ML/Sagemaker_articles/serverless_tensorflow.md

 Second, you don’t have to pay for unused server time.
 Serverless architectures have pay-as-you-go model.
 Meaning, if you have 25k requests per month, you will only pay for 25k requests.

 And not only does it make pricing completely transparent, it’s just a lot cheaper.
-For the example TensorFlow model we’ll cover in this post, it costs 1$ for about 25k requests.
+For the example TensorFlow model we’ll cover in this article, it costs 1$ for about 25k requests.
 A similar cluster would cost a lot more, and you’d only achieve pricing parity once you hit 1M requests.

 Third, infrastructure itself becomes a lot easier.
 You don’t have to handle Docker containers, logic for multiple requests, or cluster orchestration.